 Specifications A general term applied to written directions, provisions, and requirements pertaining to performance of the work.
-Specifications are included in documents such as the Special Notes, Special Provisions, Standard Specifications, or Supplemental Specifications.
+Specifications are included in documents such as the Special Notes, Special Provisions, Standard Specifications, or item develop.

+Supplemental Specifications.

 Special Notes.
-Specifications developed for a specific item of work which may be appropriate only for a particular project but may become standard if regularly used as future projects using the item develop.
+Specifications developed for a specific item of work which may be appropriate only for a particular project but may become standard if regularly used as future projects using the and Supplemental Specifications covering conditions peculiar to an individual project.

 Special Provisions.
-Additions and revisions to the Standard and Supplemental Specifications covering conditions peculiar to an individual project.
+Additions and revisions to the Standard